terminusdb/terminuscms-docs/how-to/build-a-schema/use-the-model-builder-ui.md

 <img src="https://assets.terminusdb.com/docs/schema-ui-doc-properties.png" alt="Add document properties using the schema builder UI">

 Now you can switch the properties tab, and click on `Add Property`.
-This will give you a choice of a number of different property types.
+This will give you a choice of several different property types.
 You can choose `String` for instance for various string properties.